SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

 - Task 2 - List of authors who published without interruption for N years where 10 <= N The programs outputs a list of authors who have published consecutively for more than 10 years.
-The output can be found at /output/Task2-AuthorNYears.The sample output looks below.
+The output can be found at /output/Task2-AuthorNYears.The sample output looks like below.
 The first column shows the author name and second column shows the number of years they have published without interruption.

 ```
 A Min Tjoa	            31